Atikokan General HospitalHospital Accreditation

 Accreditation Canada provides the “gold standard” in healthcare practice and when we assess what we do at Atikokan General Hospital against these best practices, make changes accordingly, and measure our performance again, we have the evidence we need to assure the community we are providing the best care possible.

 Atikokan General Hospital staff and board members have been diligently assessing practices, changing processes, measuring outcomes and ensuring, with data based evidence, that we are using best practice to provide high quality care.
-We can be satisfied that we have done our best to “measure up” to the gold standard and we are ready to receive the opinion of Accreditation Canada on our progress.
+We can be satisfied that we have done our best to “measure up” to the gold standard.

 Accreditation is a journey rather than a destination.
 There is always room for improvement.
 Embarking on this ongoing quest for improved quality and patient safety is one of the most effective and satisfying ways for a health services organization to distinguish itself as a leader in its field.

 The goal of the hospital for this accreditation cycle (2019-23) will be to achieve fully accredited status in order to maintain credibility in the healthcare field and with our community; demonstrate continuous quality improvement, educate our staff and enable pride in, and acknowledgement of, our successes.
 Our next site visit by Accredation Canada is scheduled for March, 2023.

 Accreditation: Why It Matters

 - Accreditation represents official recognition of quality or achievement.